 The easiest way to earn the Companion Pass is by opening one personal and one business Southwest card and meeting minimum spending requirements.

-Each year on your card member anniversary, you’ll receive 3,000 bonus Southwest points.
-At a value of 1.5 cents per Southwest point, that’s worth ~$45 in airfare, and knocks out most of the annual fee cost.
+Each year on your cardmember anniversary, you’ll receive 3,000 bonus Southwest points.
+At a value of 1.5 cents per point, that’s worth ~$45 in airfare and knocks out most of the annual fee cost.

-When you decline the rental company’s collision insurance and charge the entire rental cost to your Southwest Plus card, you’ll be covered for theft and collision damage on most rental cars.
-In the US, this coverage is secondary to your personal insurance.
+When you decline a car rental company’s collision insurance and charge the entire rental to your Southwest Plus card, you’ll be covered for theft and collision damage on most rental cars.
+In the U.S., this coverage is secondary to your personal insurance.

-If you use your Southwest Plus card to pay for your flight, you can get reimbursed for essentials like toiletries and clothing if your bags are delayed over six hours.
+If you use your Southwest Plus card to pay for your flight, you can get reimbursed for essentials like toiletries and clothing if your bags are delayed for more than six hours.
 Coverage is up to $100 per day for three days.

-If your or an immediate family member’s checked or carry on bags are damaged or lost by the carrier, you’re covered up to $3,000 per passenger.
+If you or an immediate family member’s checked or carry-on bags are damaged or lost by the carrier, you’re covered up to $3,000 per passenger.

 The Chase Southwest Plus protects your eligible new purchases for 120 days against damage or theft, up to $500 per claim and $50,000 per account.

 When you use your card to purchase an eligible trip, you’ll receive travel accident insurance for yourself and immediate family.
-This includes accidental death, dismemberment, and loss of speech, sight and hearing coverage of up to $500,000.
+This includes accidental death, dismemberment and loss of speech, sight and hearing.
+Coverage extends up to $500,000.

 If you’re traveling and need help with relaying an emergency message back home or need a medical or legal referral, you can call the Benefits Administrator for help 24 hours a day.
 You will be responsible for the cost of any goods or services obtained.

-For a flat service fee per call, you can get roadside dispatch for common mishaps like:
+For a flat fee per call, you can get roadside dispatch for common mishaps like:

 - Towing – up to five miles included

 The Chase Southwest Plus annual fee is $69 and is applied during your first billing statement.
-That’s absolutely worth it to earn 40,000 Southwest points after meeting minimum spending requirements.
+It’s absolutely worth the fee to earn 60,000 Southwest points after meeting the card’s tiered minimum spending requirements.

 As for the long term, you’ll earn 3,000 points every cardmember anniversary.
 Because Southwest points are worth ~1.5 cents each toward Southwest flights, you can get a value of $45 from your anniversary points (1.5 cents per point x 3,000 points).

-With this perk alone, you’ll cover most of the annual fee cost, and if you make the most of the card’s benefits, you can come out way ahead.
+With this perk alone, you’ll cover most of the cost of the annual fee, and if you make use of any of the other benefits, you come out way ahead.

-Does the Chase Southwest Plus Have a Foreign Transaction Fee?
+Does the Southwest Plus card have a foreign transaction fee?

-Yes, so it’s not a good card to use when traveling overseas.
+Yes, so it’s not a good card to use when traveling outside the U.S.

-Chase will NOT approve you for most of their cards if you’ve opened five or more cards from any bank (NOT counting Chase business cards and certain other business cards) in the past 24 months.
-And it’s important to note it’s no longer possible to have more than one personal Southwest card at the same time, but you can still get a business and a personal card.
+Chase will not approve you for most of their cards if you’ve opened five or more cards from any bank (not counting Chase business cards and certain other business cards) in the past 24 months.
+And it’s important to note it’s no longer possible to have more than one personal Southwest card at the same time, but you can still get one or more business cards and a personal card.